 Since its inception in 2014, the BBI JU has contributed to developing a sustainable bio-based industry sector in Europe, providing environmental and socio-economic benefits for European citizens.
 In particular, BBI JU projects have contributed to:

-Creating jobs: 82% of ongoing projects result in the creation of new skilled jobs.
-In particular, 62% of projects create jobs in rural and coastal areas.
-70% of these jobs are in product development and engineering.
-Only the first nine flagship biorefineries funded by BBI JU will generate more than 3,300 direct and more than 10,000 indirect jobs.
+Creating jobs: 83% of ongoing BBI JU-funded projects result in the creation of new skilled jobs.
+In particular, 53% of projects create jobs in rural regions and 15% in coastal areas.
+68% of these jobs are in product development and engineering.
+The first 14 flagship biorefineries funded by BBI JU will generate more than 3,500 direct and more than 10,000 indirect jobs.

-Fostering collaboration: 80% of the projects increase the cooperation between academia and industry, as well as across regions and countries, paving the way for further bio-based developments.
-BBI JU supports collaborations between actors that would not interact otherwise.
-Nearly 70% of all projects are active networkers within the scientific community.
+Fostering collaborations: 74% of the projects increase the cooperation between academia and industry, as well as across regions and countries, which would not happen otherwise.